severb/flowy/docs/tutorial/tutorial.rst

 .. note::

     This tutorial tries to keep things easy to understand and not necessarily robust.
-As you may have noticed we are saving the resized image to the local disk.
+As you may have noticed, we are saving the resized image to the local disk.
 This assumes that all your workers will run on the same machine.
-As soon as you start to distribute the work across multiple machines you will have a problem.
-In that case a better solution would be to use a shared storage system.
+As soon as you start to distribute the work across multiple machines, you will have a problem.
+In that case, a better solution would be to use a shared storage system.